-A clinical review process will be initiated upon receipt of all information necessary to process a timely filed retrospective review request and will result in a determination that is noticed to the provider.
-The provider's right to dispute this determination then applies.
+A clinical review process will be initiated upon receipt of all information necessary to process a timely filed retrospective review request and will result in a determination that is noticed to the provider and member.
+The provider's right to dispute this determination then applies And will be subject to the member appeal process, or, if a claim was submitted, to the provider dispute process.